awslabs/mlspace/frontend/docs/admin-guide/branding.md

 ## Display Name

 Easily change the MLSpace name to align with your program or organization.
 This name is set in one place using the `APPLICATION_NAME` variable in the 'env.js' file.
 This value is generated during deployment and is updated in the `constants.ts` file in the CDK project files.
-By default, the value is "MLSpace."
+By default, the value is "MLSpace".

-When the `APPLICATION_NAME` is changed, the new name will appear to users everywhere MLSpace is used in the front-end of the application.
+When the `APPLICATION_NAME` is changed, the new name will appear to users everywhere MLSpace is used in the front-end of the application and the documentation.
 The updated name will not be reflected in any backend resources, and no references to "MLSpace" in the source code will be changed.

-In the example below, `APPLICATION_NAME` was set to "Demo Space."
+In the example below, `APPLICATION_NAME` was set to "Demo Space".

 ![Demo Space Branding](../img/branding/demospace-branding.png)